 I Have A Dream: The Childhood of Martin Luther King, available in Read Aloud Plays: Symbols of America

-Black Boy: The Autobiography of Richard Wright, based on the book Black Boy and the picture book Richard Wright and the Library Card (not currently available in print–but coming soon!)
+The Library Card: The Autobiography of Richard Wright, based on the book Black Boy and the picture book Richard Wright and the Library Card

 The Monkey’s Paw–Be careful what you wish for in W.W.
 Jacobs’ gothic classic.
 A standard for middle schoolers, this play will help them make sense of the original text.
 From the April 23, 2012, issue of Scope, and now available at TeachersPayTeachers.

 The Birth-mark–From the Jan.
 2013 issue of Scholastic’s Scope magazine and now available on TeachersPayTeachers, Nathanial Hawthorne’s classic short story about life’s little imperfections–and a mad scientist!

 Cyclops vs Odysseus—Watch this video to see how engaging this kid-friendly version from Homer’s Odyssey can be.
 Originally published in the Sept 3, 2012, issue of Scope, but now available here on ReadAloudPlays.com via TeachersPayTeachers.

 Stolen Childhoods–View our multi-media presentation of Worked to the Bone, which focuses on photographer Lewis Hine’s Depression-era crusade to end child labor.
 Students recorded the audio of the play and coordinated it with a photo montage of Hine’s powerful photography.